The Journal of the American Association of Teachers of Arabic

-The overall length of the article should be appropriate to the material treated and should not exceed 7000 words (no more than 25 pp. in Times New Roman, 12 pt.); the material should be well-organized and the writing style fluent and professional.
+The overall length of the article should be appropriate to the material treated and should not exceed 8000 words (in Times New Roman, 12 pt.); the material should be well-organized and the writing style fluent and professional.
 Articles in Arabic are welcome.
 We respectfully request that authors writing in a language other than their native language have their contribution carefully checked by a native speaker before submission.
 Do not submit a piece that has been published elsewhere or is being considered for publication elsewhere.
 Authors alone are responsible for the opinions they express and for the accuracy of facts presented in their articles.

-Each article is sent to at least two consultant readers for author-anonymous evaluation before a final decision is made.
+Each article undergoes a double-blind peer review process and is sent to at least two external reviewers before a final decision is made.
 Responses and comments concerning articles published in previous issues will also be considered for publication.
 Such responses may, at the discretion of the editor, be published under “Brief Communications.”

 The journal also welcomes translations and bibliographies, provided they meet the following guidelines: translations should be scholarly, accompanied by an introduction or critical essay, annotations, commentaries, etc. Bibliographies should also be annotated, critical, and accompanied by an appropriate introduction.
 Translations and bibliographies are subject to the same review process as articles.